Welcome to the Drama, Theatre & Dance Department

 INSTRUCTIONS FOR PREREGISTRATION AND ADVISEMENT

-• All preregistration and permission only registration will be done online.
-We will not have in person appointments.
+- All preregistration and permission only registration requests to our office will be done online.
 If there is an issue with your registration you may be asked to make a phone appointment to resolve it.
 You may leave questions about registration on the main office voicemail- 718-997-3090.

 INSTRUCTIONS FOR REGISTRATION TO A PERMISSION ONLY COURSE

-• Drama Production and Dance Production are audition only courses, and the auditions will be held in August.
+- Drama Production and Dance Production are audition only courses, and the auditions will be posted online and by our office in Rathaus.

 AS ALWAYS, THERE IS NO OVERTALLY FOR ANY DRAMA OR DANCE COURSES FOR ANY REASON

-• If a section is closed because it is full then you cannot take that course.
+- If a section is closed because it is full then you cannot take that course, so please select a different section, another course, or join the waitlist.

 The Department of Drama, Theatre & Dance offers the study of the subjects appropriate for a liberal arts degree.
 A balanced combination of theory and practice aims at giving an understanding of the arts of drama, theatre and dance that can serve as a foundation for graduate study.
 Every effort is made to provide scope for the development of individual talent and skills as a preliminary step for those students who intend to pursue future conservatory training for a stage or dance career.